maruel/citygpt/data/ottawa/ingested/encroachments-city-highways-law-no-2003-446.md

 sidewalk
 ” means that part of a highway set aside by the City for the use of pedestrians;
 “
-smoke” or “smoking
-” includes the carrying of a lighted cigar, cigarette, pipe or any other lighted smoking equipment;
-“
-smoking product
-” means any substance whose primary purpose is to be burned or heated to produce vapours, gases, or smoke, which may be inhaled, and shall include but is not limited to non-tobacco herbal shisha, and other plant material or oils intended for inhalation; (2016-304)
-“
 snow plow driveway marker
 ” means a temporary, non-illuminated indicator or guide inserted with a vertical orientation into the ground on private property or a City right of way that serves to mark the edge of a driveway for a licensed snow plow contractor, and which is permitted under and complies with the requirements of the City of Ottawa’s Licensing by-laws; (2018-9)
 “
 temporary aerial encroachment
-” means an encroachment, the lowest portion of which is at least two and one-half metres (2.5 m) above the elevation of the highway immediately below the encroachment and which,
-1. is withdrawn for at least eight (8) hours in every twenty-four (24) hour period; or
+” means an encroachment, the lowest portion of which is at least two and one-half metres (2.5 m) above the elevation of the highway immediately below the encroachment and which is withdrawn for at least eight (8) hours every twenty-four (24) hour period; (2025-XX)
-1. is used only to facilitate the construction, repair, renovation, alteration, maintenance or demolition of a building;

 “
 temporary miscellaneous encroachment”
 means a tourist information directory, a tourist information kiosk, a waste receptacle or Christmas decorations;
 “
-temporary sub-surface encroachment
-” means an encroachment under the highway surface that is used to facilitate the construction, repair, renovation, alteration, maintenance or demolition of a building or is erected in order to comply with this or any other by-law and includes, but is not limited to, a tie back, rock anchor, or other type of support placed under the highway to support an excavation wall;
-“
 temporary surface encroachment
 ” means an encroachment on the surface of a highway, all of which is less than two and one-half metres (2.5 m) above the elevation of the highway immediately below the encroachment, that is used,
-1. to facilitate the construction, repair, renovation, alteration, maintenance or demolition of a building, and includes, but is not limited to, vehicles, materials, equipment, covered sidewalks and hoarding;
 1. for parking a vehicle for the purpose of loading or unloading goods or merchandise at locations where loading and unloading is not permitted by the Traffic and Parking By-law of the City and includes material and equipment;
-1. as a customer service box, tourist information directory, tourist information kiosk or waste receptacle;
+1. as a customer service box, tourist information directory, tourist information kiosk or waste receptacle; or,
-1. as an outdoor patio; or
 1. to facilitate a tourism industry related activity and includes, but is not limited to, vehicles, materials, equipment, commercial filming and tourist information kiosks;

 “